Perspicacity11/MakersWk7-JavascriptWebApps/contents/06_single_page_apps.md

  1. A piece of JavaScript code is changing an HTML button label from "Submit" to "Submitted" — is it frontend, or backend?
  2. A piece of JavaScript code is declaring an HTTP POST endpoint that will accept an HTTP request containing params to insert into a database — is it frontend, or backend?
  3. A user clicks on a link on an e-commerce website.
 The browser reloads the entire page, fetching a whole new HTML page and new resources.
-Can we say this e-commerce website a "single page application"?
+Can we say this e-commerce website is a "single page application"?
  4. A user submits a form on a social media website to post a new message on their page.
 Behind the scenes, the JavaScript code uses `fetch` to make a POST HTTP request to create the new content on the website backend.
 When the HTTP response is received, JavaScript replaces only the relevant parts of the page, using DOM functions.
-Can we say this website a "single page application"?
+Can we say this website is a "single page application"?
  5. In case of single page applications — what is the only way a frontend web application and its backend can communicate?

 <details>